eclipse-edc/Connector/samples/04.0-file-transfer/README.md

 * `[consumer|provider]`: contains the configuration and build files for both the consumer and the provider connector
 * `transfer-file`: contains all the code necessary for the file transfer, integrated on provider side
+* `status-checker`: contains the code for checking if the file has been transfer, integrated on the consumer side

 ## Create the file transfer extension